• Skip to primary navigation

 Substitutions/Tips

-• Use a very ripe banana in this recipe, it mashes up easier, is sweeter, and will mix into banana bread more easily than a less ripe banana.
+• Use a very ripe banana in this recipe, it mashes up easier, is sweeter, and will mix into banana bread more easily.
 I see that you can bake a banana to create the same texture as a very ripe banana.
 Try these instructions.

 • Placing bananas in a bag to ripen still takes days.